d-gilles/01-Data_Ingestion_With_Docker/README.md

   --name=pgAdmin \
   dpage/pgadmin4
 ```
+The pgAdmin docker image we use, can be found [here](https://hub.docker.com/r/dpage/pgadmin4)

 This container runs a web interface for accessing the db.
 You can find the interface [here](http://localhost:8080/browser/)